waylayio/demo-app/README.md

 # Demo app with waylay-js

-Please check the [config.js](js/config.js) to setup the right domain.
+You can check the app here: [demo app](https://waylayio.github.io/demo-app/)

+Default domain is configured in [config.js](js/config.js).
 Demo is written in jQuery :), nothing fancy.
 Should be easy to convert it to react or vue or whatever.

 ## Who is this for?